firefly-iii/docs/docs/docs/data-importer/advanced/automation.md

 You can use the data importer's POST commands to import data.
 This page assumes you're self-hosting the data importer, although these commands also work when using Docker.

 !!! info "Personal Access Token required"
-    The POST commands only work when you're using a Personal Access Token to authenticate.
+    The POST commands only work when you're using a Personal Access Token to authenticate, set in your `.env`-file or environment variables.

 !!! info "Nordigen or Spectre information"
     You cannot submit Nordigen or Spectre information using the POST commands, the data importer must already be configured with them.